Creating a batch job script for Mahti

 Please have a look at the Puhti documentation for the general introduction to batch scripts in the CSC supercomputing environment.
 On this page we focus on Mahti specific topics.

-Mahti does not have GPUs, NVMe disk on compute nodes, or the need to reserve memory.
-Instead, full nodes are allocated for jobs, with the exception of interactive jobs, also see below.
+Otherwise full nodes are allocated for jobs, with the exception of interactive jobs, also see below.
 Many options also work differently in Puhti and Mahti, so it is not advisable to copy scripts from Puhti to Mahti.

 Basic MPI batch jobs